Clerbout-Francois/Install_ROS_noetic/README.md

 _Figure 1: Ubuntu website for the installation of the 20.04 version._

-You need a USB key in order to flash it when the download of the image is finished (/!\ be sure to have enough space on your USB key).
+You need a USB key in order to flash it when the download of the image is finished (/!\ be sure to have enough space on your USB key, 4GO is sufficient).

 ## Install ROS